Find out more about the people at UK Community Foundations. To view a list of vacancies, click here.

 I am the Chief Executive of UK Community Foundations, where I drive growth of the influence and funding of Community Foundations.
 I also support each of our 46 Community Foundations across the UK in their continued development.

-I was previously a lawyer at Kleinwort Benson and Merill Lynch.
+I qualified as a lawyer and worked in corporate finance at Kleinwort Benson and Merrill Lynch.
 In 2009, I joined Marie Curie Cancer Care as the Director of Fundraising and Retail, and as a member of the Executive Board.
-I am a passionate believer about the importance of charitable activity.
+I am a passionate believer of the importance of charitable activity.

 You can follow me on Twitter at @fabianfrench1.